 “We need Jim’s money.”
-(Later, he couldn’t remember if one of them had actually said that or if it was unspoken.)
+(Later, he couldn’t remember which one of them had actually said that or if it was unspoken.)

-While he hadn’t been married for long, couples lived in their own world, bound in all the ways that two married people are tied-down, tied-together, boundaries-blurring amidst a muddle of kids and relatives.
+While he hadn’t been married for long, he observed that couples lived in their own world, bound in all the ways that two married people are tied-down, tied-together, boundaries-blurring amidst a muddle of kids and relatives.

 Alex’s face broke open in a wide smile.